LearnAlign: Data Selection for LLM Reinforcement Learning with Improved Gradient Alignment: Experiments

-We conducted three ablation studies on the GSM8K dataset using 1,000 and 2,000 questions, respectively: (i) removing the warmup phase; (ii) omitting the learnability metric; and (iii) replacing the cosine similarity between gradients with a feature-similarity measure~\cite{ivison2025large}.
-All other hyperparameters and experimental settings were kept identical to those of the main experiment.
+Similar to SFT, sequence-level policy gradients require averaging across tokens within a sequence.
+As shown in Figure~\ref{fig:length1}, the gradient norm exhibits an inverse correlation with response length, introducing a systematic bias.
+Consequently, as shown in Figure~\ref{fig:length2}, compared with \textit{LearnAlign}, which replaces gradient norms with success-rate–based learnability, the data selected by vanilla gradient matching yields much shorter responses and lower performance.
+Given that incorrect responses may lead to longer outputs, \textit{LearnAlign} selects data with more moderate response lengths between vanilla gradient and random, and achieves higher average performance.
+Therefore, success-rate-based learnability serves as a more suitable indicator than raw gradient norms.

+\paragraph{\textbf{Ablation studies:}} We conducted three ablation studies on the GSM8K dataset with 1,000 and 2,000 problems, and the DAPO-MATH-17K dataset with 1,000 problems: (1) removing the warmup phase; (2) omitting the learnability metric; and (3) replacing the cosine similarity between gradients with a feature-similarity measure~\citep{ivison2025large}.
 As shown in Table~\ref{tab:ablation_study}, the removal of any single component leads to a decline in performance.
-With 2,000 samples, all three ablations reduced test‐set accuracy by approximately 1.5 \% relative to the full method.
-With 1,000 samples, eliminating the warmup phase yielded about a 1.0 \% decrease, whereas omitting the learnability metric or substituting the cosine similarity between gradients each resulted in about a 2.0 \% decline.
-These findings indicate that the warmup phase, learnability metric, and the cosine similarity between gradients each make a {significant} contribution to model performance.
+It indicates that the warmup phase, the learnability metric, and gradient similarities each make a significant contribution to letting the data selection method capture the model’s current capability.
+These findings align with the extended results in Appendix~\ref{longer_ablation_study}, further confirming that both warmup training and data learnability play essential roles in the effectiveness of the proposed method.